Improving accessibility

 Progress in introducing people–friendly tools

-In addition to providing the means by which to use a range of services, such as telephone banking and Internet banking, that utilize and give consideration to users of text–to–speech software, Mizuho Bank has made available tools and services that assist smooth communications with customers, including with the visually or hearing impaired and non–Japanese.
+In addition to providing the means by which to use a range of services, such as telephone banking and Internet banking, that utilize and give consideration to users of text–to–speech software, Mizuho Bank has made available tools and services that assist smooth communications with customers, including those with visual or hearing disabilities and foreign nationals.
 Mizuho Bank is also constantly devising improvements to make its forms and documents as well as ATMs easier for customers to use.

 Tools and services to assist smooth communications